hally9k/redux-graphql-subscriptions/README.md

 }
 ```

+## Working Example

-Clone the repo and boot up the working example to see how to integrate it into your app.
+Clone the repo and boot up the working example to see how to integrate it into your app:

+- `git clone git@github.com:hally9k/redux-graphql-subscriptions.git`

+Run the server:

+- `cd example/server`
+- `yarn start`
+- `cd ../..` _(Back to the root for teh next step)_

+Run the client:

+- `yarn link`
+- `cd example/client`
+- `yarn link "redux-graphql-subscriptions"`
+- `yarn start`

 ## API